East Washington, Pennsylvania: Demographics

-There were 903 households, 23.4% had children under the age of 18 living with them, 42.9% were married couples living together, 9.1% had a female householder with no husband present, and 45.5% were non-family households.
-38.2% of households were one person and 12.2% were one person aged 65 or older.
+There were 903 households, 23.4% had children under the age of eighteen living with them; 42.9% were married couples living together, 9.1% had a female householder with no husband present, and 45.5% were non-family households.
+38.2% of the households documented were one-person households and 12.2% were one-person households with residents who were aged sixty-five or older.

 The average household size was 2.14 and the average family size was 2.82.

-The age distribution was 20.3% under the age of 18, 10.1% from 18 to 24, 28.9% from 25 to 44, 25.7% from 45 to 64, and 15.0% 65 or older.
-The median age was 40 years.
-For every 100 females, there were 90.7 males.
-For every 100 females age 18 and over, there were 84.4 males.
+The age distribution was 20.3% of residents who were under the age of eighteen, 10.1% who were aged eighteen to twenty-four, 28.9% who were aged twenty-five to forty-four, 25.7% who were aged forty-five to sixty-four, and 15.0% who were aged sixty-five or older.
+The median age was forty years.

+For every one hundred females, there were 90.7 males.
+For every one hundred females who were aged eighteen or older, there were 84.4 males.